 It is almost like visiting a mini wild aquarium all for free!

 At Crystal Cove State Beach located between Newport Beach and Laguna Beach there are four great tide pool areas.
-They are Reef Point, Ricky Bight, Pelican Point, and North End Treasure Cove.
+They are Reef Point, Rocky Bight, Pelican Point, and North End Treasure Cove.
 Some beautiful creatures you can encounter in these tide pools are the By-the-Wind Sailor with its vibrant blue hue, the long and spider looking Brittle Star and the almost glowing Spanish Shawl, just to name a few.

 In the area of Dana Point, there are long stretches of tide pools along the east end of Doheny beach up to the west end of Newport Beach.
 The first tide pool area to check out starts just behind the Ocean Institute in Dana Harbor nestled between large boulders which trap the waters at low tide.
 These boulders themselves have a whole ecosystem of marine life.
 They are covered with mussels and limpets, green seagrass, and squishy algae.
 The tide pools at Doheny Beach are well protected and even have a few benches along the shore in various areas to stop for a rest and enjoy the scenery.